 After each guess, the game leader will announce how many of their guesses are correct.
 The leader will always respond with either a 0, 1, 2, or 3, depending on the number of correct answers in the guess.
 A response of “0” means that none of the answers were correct.
 A response of “3” means that person got all three correct (suspect, place, and tool).
 That person wins the round and becomes the new leader.

-For example, if a student guesses “Farmer Brown, at the garden, with a butterfly net,” and the game leader responds “1,” then we would know that one of those guesses was correct.
+For example, if a student guesses “Mrs. Funjoy, at the library, with a stapler,” and the game leader responds “1,” then we would know that one of those guesses was correct.
 The challenging part is that we wouldn’t know which one was correct, so the students have to continue to make more guesses until they narrow down the correct combination.